cncf/research-user-group/org-index/Monash-eResearch-Centre.md

 themselves / using kubectl to access etc)? or do they consume services deployed on top of it?**

 Most of our users are currently deploying and consuming Kubernetes directly either manually or via [Magnum].
-Some are consuming services such as [JupyterHub] on top of Kubernetes.
+Some are consuming services such as [JupyterHub] on top of Kubernetes, and [MyTardis].

 **Do you allow your users to deploy their own applications from the internet or